There is no digital design software I love more than Procreate! I find it to be incredibly user-friendly and I can easily and swiftly create new art.

 And of course, there is no tablet better than an iPad for Procreate.
 Yet, which one to choose?

 Some iPad models are more suitable for digital hobbyists and beginner digital artists, while others offer advanced performance.
+In this updated article I will take you through my recommendations for the best iPad you can use for Procreate.

 The combo of Procreate, on an iPad with an Apple Pencil, becomes a modern digital art studio where I can paint to my heart’s content with no limitations.